RohaanJohn/RohaanJohn/README.md

 Hi!
 I am a second year computer science student at Mar Baselios College of Engineering and Technology, Trivandrum.
 I am a Django developer.
+I know how to make REST APIs using Django REST Framework and make dynamic websites using Django Web Framework.
 I am familiar with Python, Java and C as well.
 My aim is to create applications that are unique and beneficial for others.

 # ⭐ Featured Projects: